andreamazz/AMScrollingNavbar/Demo/Pods/Nimble/README.md

 expect(ocean).toEventually(contain(@"dolphins", @"whales"));
 ```

+Note: toEventually triggers its polls on the main thread.
+Blocking the main
+thread will cause Nimble to stop the run loop.
+This can cause test pollution
+for whatever incomplete code that was running on the main thread.
+Blocking the
+main thread can be caused by blocking IO, calls to sleep(), deadlocks, and
+synchronous IPC.

 In the above example, `ocean` is constantly re-evaluated.
 If it ever
 contains dolphins and whales, the expectation passes.
 If `ocean` still
 doesn't contain them, even after being continuously re-evaluated for one